bennn/iPoe/ipoe/private/util/README.md

 util
 ====

-For places where the Racket standard library has failed me.
+For places where the Racket standard library has failed iPoe.